The 5 Most Important Customer Experience Metrics and KPIs

-NPS, in conjunction with other key metrics like customer satisfaction score and customer effort score, can also be used to create a well-structured customer experience program.
+Employment of NPS, in conjunction with other key performance metrics like customer satisfaction score and customer effort score, can also be used to create a well-structured customer experience program.

 This particular metric can be obtained via website and email surveys.
 Create a survey question or use a template and place it immediately after a customer checks out or completes any other important interaction on your website.

 If a customer assigns a 0-8 rating, automate a space asking why this particular score was given, and what efforts could be put in to make things better.

 Asking, “Why?” will bolster your chances of earning a higher NPS score in the future and give you insight into areas that need improvement.